Best Diet Plan For Marathon Runners

 Proteins:

 Strong muscles are the best support you will get during the marathon.
-For this purpose your diet plan for a marathon should have plenty of proteinaceous content.
+For this purpose, your diet plan for a marathon should have plenty of proteinaceous content.

 Proteins will help in building new muscle fibres hence making your muscles stronger and more capable.
 Proteins are also helpful in building the mitochondria which are essentially the muscle furnaces.
-That is to say, that they are going to burn the fuel to power your body.
+That is to say, they are going to burn the fuel to power your body.
 The harder you train, the greater the number of mitochondria will form to compensate for your energy requirement.

-Daily requirement of proteins:
+The daily requirement of proteins:

 Sources of proteins: